dcog989/OptiScaler/README.md

 **Please don't rename the ini file, it should stay as `nvngx.ini`**.

-### Install as `nvngx.dll` (this provides limited features and no FG or Overlay Menu)
+### Install as `nvngx` (this provides limited features and no FG or Overlay Menu)

 1. Extract the contents of the archive next to the game executable file in your games folder. (e.g. for Unreal Engine games it's `<path-to-game>\Binaries\Win64\`) [1]
-2. Run `EnableSignatureOverride.reg` from `DlssOverrides` folder and confirm merge.
-[2][3]
+2. Run `EnableSignatureOverride.reg` from `DlssOverrides` folder and confirm merge [2][3]
-3. If your GPU is not an Nvidia one, check [GPU spoofing options](Spoofing.md).
+3. If your GPU is not an Nvidia one, check [GPU spoofing options](Spoofing.md)

-*[1] This package contains latest version of `libxess.dll` and if game folder contains any older version of same library it would be overwritten.
-Consider backing up or renaming existing file.*
+[1] This package contains latest version of `libxess.dll` and if game folder contains any older version of same library it would be overwritten.
+Consider backing up or renaming existing file.

-*[2] Normally Streamline and games check if nvngx.dll is signed, by merging this `.reg` file we are overriding this signature check.*
+[2] Normally Streamline and games check if nvngx.dll is signed, by merging this `.reg` file we are overriding this signature check.

-*[3] Adding signature override on Linux - There are many possible setups, this one will focus on steam games:*
+[3] Adding signature override on Linux - There are many possible setups, this one will focus on steam games:

-* *Make sure you have protontricks installed*
+    - Make sure you have protontricks installed
-* *Run in a terminal protontricks <steam-appid> regedit, replace <steam-appid> with an id for your game*
+    - Run in a terminal protontricks <steam-appid> regedit, replace <steam-appid> with an id for your game
-* *Press "registry" in the top left of the new window -> `Import Registry File` -> navigate to and select `EnableSignatureOverride.reg`*
+    - Press "registry" in the top left of the new window -> `Import Registry File` -> navigate to and select `EnableSignatureOverride.reg`
-* *You should see a message saying that you successfully added the entries to the registry*
+    - You should see a message saying that you successfully added the entries to the registry

-*If your game is not on Steam, it all boils down to opening regedit inside your game's prefix and importing the file.*
+    - If your game is not on Steam, it all boils down to opening regedit inside your game's prefix and importing the file.

 ## Update OptiScaler version when using DLSS Enabler
 1. Delete/rename `dlss-enabler-upscaler.dll` in game folder